What is the 1-3-1 press defense in basketball

 The 1-3-1 press defense is a type of basketball defensive strategy that implements on-ball pressure, particularly in the backcourt, and traps near the sidelines, especially in the frontcourt, to limit or prevent offensive scoring opportunities.

-What is an example of the initial formation for the 1-3-1 press defense
+What is an example of the initial formation for the 1-3-1 press?

-In the frontcourt, X2 starts near the half court center circle.
+Conversely, in the offensive team’s frontcourt, X2 starts near the half court center circle.
 Also, X3 and X4 start near the half court corners while X5 starts near the high post area.

 The responsibilities of X1 are to execute initial backcourt defensive pressure, influence the player in possession of the ball to dribble towards the sideline, set traps, particularly in the frontcourt, and in some instances, protect the middle of the court.